jpdiazvaz/JPsQuests/README.md

 1. More quests.
 1. UI elements to show quests rolling.
+1. UI elements to show quest objectives (E.g. An arrow pointing to target location).
 1. Global settings (quest time, chance for rolling a quest, how often they roll, Etc.).
 1. Per-quest settings.
 Some quests could give different perks/punishments upon completion.
 1. A storyline.